 The main polyamory theory is that the more you are loved, the more you will be able to accept love.
 In turn, this will also make you a better support system for other people.

 4. More adventures

-If you are intimate with more than one person then you are very likely to experience a variety of adventures.
-By adventures we do not necessarily mean sexual adventures (although they are very important as well), but also life adventures.
+If you are intimate with more than one person, then you are very likely to experience a variety of adventures.
+By adventures, we do not necessarily mean sexual adventures (although they are essential as well), but also life adventures.
 You will be close to more than one person and each person will probably have different interests and traits.